 Currently, the only officially supported web browser is Google Chrome (the three most recent major versions).
 Although not officially supported, other Chromium-based browsers like Opera may work as well.

-Modelon Impact is a web-based application that requires reliable network connection for the on-premise and cloud installation flavors.
+Modelon Impact is a web-based application that requires a reliable network connection for the on-premise and cloud installation flavors.
 For a good user experience, Modelon recommends upload & download bandwidths of 10 Mbps or higher.
 The minimum bandwidth requirement is 5 Mbps.

 The desktop version (unless the local server is accessed from the network) is not restricted by internet connectivity.